 School places are usually notified around Easter and each June we invite children in to visit the school and attend a session with their new teacher ready to prepare them for the start of the year.

 In September we gently introduce the children to school life, with shorter days for the first week of the Autumn term.
 After that they follow the normal school timetable and we find the majority of the children settle quickly and happily.

 - Every morning your child will experience a variety of Mathematical or Literacy based activities on alternate days over the week.

 - All children take part in five differentiated letters and sounds groups across the year band for 25 minutes at 10.55 am everyday.

 - Our teaching assistants complete lots of extra targeted work with small groups of children to help ensure all children achieve their full potential.

 - Staff support children’s learning through a balance of adult led and child initiated learning both inside and outside.

 - Observations are made on a continuous basis to ensure all children’s needs are met and all children are challenged to make the best possible progress.

-- Each class does PE twice a week.
+- Each class does PE every week.

 - Hand writing is taught every day, usually just before lunch time.